Just Visiting (film): Plot

 The wizard realizes his mistake and decides to time travel into the future to help Thibault.
 After he finds him, he successfully prepares a potion to return to the past.
 André confronts Thibault, telling him he does not want to return to the 12th century, Julia convinces Thibault that he should set him free.
 Hunter tries to prevent Thibault from interfering with his plans but Julia finds out his real intentions and breaks up with him.
 Before he leaves, Thibault tells Julia that she will meet a new and better man to marry.
 Then, he and the wizard drink the potion in the museum and return to the past just before the murder of Princess Rosalind.
-However, this time, Thibault offers the tainted wine to the Earl as a peace offering, the latter of whom, not wanting to drink it, jumps out a window to his death.
+Thibault offers the tainted wine to the Earl as a peace offering, the latter of whom, not wanting to drink it, jumps out a window to his death.
 Thibault and Rosalind are then happily reunited.
 Back in the present, Hunter finds and drinks the remainder of the potion which sends him to the 12th century where he is captured.

 Julia decides to reclaim her ancestral castle, much to the firm's delight, and meets a man named Francois Le Combier, who knows a great deal about her family's history.
-In the last scene, André and Angelique are seen driving in a hot rod towards Las Vegas, and André wonders one thing, who would protect him from the Devil?
+In the last scene, André and Angelique are seen driving in a hot rod towards Las Vegas, and André asks her who would protect him from the Devil.
 Angelique simply replies "Hey, at least you got me, babe", to which André happily agrees.